 - comment on the source’s usefulness, relevance, methodology, and/or findings in the context of your question or issue

 - Do not use a “list-like” approach in drafting your lit review.
 Rather, organize your information logically to address your research question, thesis, or central issue.
-For example see the Purdue University OWL Social Work Literature Review Guidelines and the Monash University guide to writing a scientific literature review.
+For more, see the Writeonline.ca guide to Literature Reviews and the Monash University Learn HQ mini-module on Literature Reviews (including sections on the process of writing a literature review, structuring a literature review, and the language of literature reviews).

 Revise your literature review, keeping in mind these tips for effective writing